cbrownstein-lambda/lambda-docs-mkdocs/CONTRIBUTING.md

   [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) if possible.
 However, don't let this discourage you from contributing.
 We're happy to help edit your work!
+- **Small commits and pull requests**.
+Small commits and pull requests make it easier to review, apply, and revert changes.
+Commit messages and pull request descriptions should be helpful but succinct, and answer the question, "What will this commit or pull request do?"
 - **Wrap lines at 80 characters**.
 Treat links and images as single words.
 If a link or image causes a line to exceed 80 characters in length, wrap it to a new line. **Note**: It doesn't always make sense to wrap lines at 80